tidyverse/googlesheets4/README.md

 `sheets_`. googlesheets4 is pipe-friendly (and reexports `%>%`), but
 works just fine without the pipe.

-We demonsrate basic functionality using some world-readable example sheets accessed via `sheets_examples()` and `sheets_example()`.
+We demonstrate basic functionality using some world-readable example sheets accessed via `sheets_examples()` and `sheets_example()`.

 Read everything: